-Figure 20 Cache switch process
+Fig. 20.
+Cache switch process

-In scenario, there are the <key, ids> entries already in the cache database.
-Suppos there is a new search with keyword key5, and it is not in the cache.
+In the scenario shown in Fig. 20, there are the <key, ids> entries already in the cache database.
+Suppose there is a new search with keyword key5, and it is not in the cache.
 If the keyword key1 has lowest frequency, then all data of key1 (key1 and its IDs) will be replaced by that of key5.

-5.3 Rank on LRV
+5.3 Resource Ranking based on LRV

-learning resources search engine needs to be evaluated more strictlymore features.
+A learning resources search engine needs to be evaluated more strictly, given that it has more features than a normal search engine.
 As introduced earlier, the basic DRLV idea is designed to evaluate learning resources based on their six characteristics.
 We call it the LRV model.
-The list of resources quanti six characteristics are returned to users from high to low.
+The list of resources quantified using six characteristics are returned to users, from highest to lowest relevance.

 5.3.1 Resource Characteristics

 Resource characteristics can be static or dynamic.
-Dynamic means that the value of characteristic is generated dynamically, and different values are generated each time under different conditions.
+Dynamic means that the value of a characteristic is generated dynamically, and different values are generated each time under different conditions.
 It has no direct relationship with the resource itself.
 Different conditions can produce different results even on the same resource.
 A dynamic characteristic is never stored in any database.
 In contrast, a static characteristic is stored in the database.

-Among the six characteristics, only suitability is dynamic.
+Among the six characteristics, only “suitability” is dynamic.
 It is related to the user's search keywords.
-The other characteristics , , , and , are all static. means they are determined by the status of a resource itself.
-Static not constant.
+The other characteristics, “reliability”, “practicality”, “popularity”, “feedback” and “cost”, are all static.
+This means that they are determined by the status of a resource itself.
+Static does not mean constant.
 It is just that static characteristics will not be changed in real time and will not change due to user search conditions.
-Static value be changed due to the change of resource in views, evaluation, publisher, and so on.
+Static values can be changed due to the change of resource in views, evaluation, publisher, and so on.

 Suitability

-is a dynamic characteristic of LRV.
+Suitability of a resource is a dynamic characteristic of LRV.
 It changes with each search behavior.
 Suitability means the results match the user's search keywords and purpose.
 If it is not what the user wants, no matter how good the result is, it is still considered as an unsuitable resource.
 How to measure what users want?
 We can put all the N keywords into an array: [ k(1), k(2), ... k(i),…k(N) ], and list the M resources as [ r(1), r(2), ... r(j),…, r(M) ].
 We use keywords array to match the information of resources, because these keywords represent the general purposes of the users.
-For each resource r(j), to calculate its Suitability S(j), check against all the keywords, from k(1) to k(N):
+For each resource r(j), to calculate its Suitability S(j), we check against all the keywords, from k(1) to k(N):

 S(j)=1i=Ncount1(i)+count2(i)+count3(i)